TiffanyJTFu/TiffanyFu/_pages/cv.md

    * Tutored lower-grade immigrant students in English, focusing on basic language skills, vocabulary building, and especially classroom communication
    * Adapted tutoring strategies to suit varying English proficiency levels and cultural backgrounds
    * Demonstrated patience, empathy, and communication skills while fostering a supportive learning atmosphereram
-* **United Speakers Global 09/2024 - 2025**
-   * Selected for the role from a competitive pool based on strong public speaking and leadership skills
-   * Coordinated outreach efforts to expand the organization’s presence in schools and communities
-   * Led recruitment initiatives to increase membership and volunteer participation
-   * Contributed to strategy meetings to improve outreach materials, event promotion, and chapter engagement
 * **Unionville High School Open House 11/2024**
    * Represented the school as a student volunteer during the School Open House for Grade 8 incoming families